actions-marketplace-validations/anaganisk_caprover-action/README.md

 # caprover-action
-Action to deploy on Caprover server.
+Action to deploy on Caprover server using doecker.

 ## Inputs